system64MC/Kurumi-Go/README.md

  - Export to dn-FamiTracker instrument
  - Export to Furnace Wavetable (.FUW)
  - Export to text
+ - Export to .WAV!
+Use Kurumi as a sampler!
  - Piano to preview your patches

 ### Discord Server